denekm/reading-notes/README.md

 # Growth Mindset
-Having a **growth mindset** means: always *pushing yourself* harder in order to do better despite the challenges and you face.
-You might fail during your journey or face different obstacles you should keep in mind you can succeed as long as you don't give up.
+Having a **growth mindset** means: always *pushing yourself* harder in order to do better despite the challenges you face.
+You might fail during your journey or face different obstacles but you should keep in mind you can succeed as long as you don't give up.

 ![1030_power_of_mistakes_FAIL-1030x579](https://user-images.githubusercontent.com/94331519/142051549-fabf080d-853c-414a-b55c-6547a9af6394.jpeg)